ipfs-inactive/blog/content/post/104-js-ipfs-0.48.md

 Daemon is ready
 ```

-When used as a [module](https://github.com/ipfs/js-ipfs/blob/1760b8928dac14b3abcfa4a889042f0d7a956386/packages/ipfs/docs/MODULE.md) in the browser or an application [options.repoAutoMigrate](https://github.com/ipfs/js-ipfs/blob/1760b8928dac14b3abcfa4a889042f0d7a956386/packages/ipfs/docs/MODULE.md#optionsrepoautomigrate) is enabled by default so the upgrade will happen invisibly in the background; all you will notice is a one-off slightly longer startup time.
+When used as a [module](https://github.com/ipfs/js-ipfs/blob/1760b8928dac14b3abcfa4a889042f0d7a956386/packages/ipfs/docs/MODULE.md) in the browser, or an application, [options.repoAutoMigrate](https://github.com/ipfs/js-ipfs/blob/1760b8928dac14b3abcfa4a889042f0d7a956386/packages/ipfs/docs/MODULE.md#optionsrepoautomigrate) is enabled by default so the upgrade will happen invisibly in the background; all you will notice is a one-off slightly longer startup time.

 ## 🗺️ A more intuitive API

 As the IPFS ecosystem grows more and more developers become interested in the project and start using our APIs.
-A lot of them have grown organically over time and not all of them have had equal amounts of thought put into them.
+A lot of them have grown organically over time and not all of them have had equal amounts of time invested in them.

 The following changes only affect the [core](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs) API and [ipfs-http-client](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client).
 The actual [HTTP API](https://docs.ipfs.io/reference/http/api/) and [CLI](https://docs.ipfs.io/reference/cli/) remain unchanged.